okawo80085/bigBoiTalkBot/README.md

 python ai_chat.py
 ```

-and try to chat with it, note that it's severally under-trained
+and try to chat with it, note that it's ~~severally~~ a bit under-trained

 ## how it works